-NHS Fresh Start housing and supportive service programs for adult men and women were developed to work with individuals with a history of homelessness, chemical dependency, and/or varying degrees of behavioral health issues.
-NHS Fresh Start is currently operating 265 housing beds and supportive services in partnership with the Philadelphia and Coatesville VA Medical Centers and the Philadelphia Office of Addiction Services (OAS).
-In addition, NHS Fresh Start provides transitional and permanent "self-pay" housing options.
-In partnership with the Pennsylvania Department of Military and Veterans Affairs, NHS Fresh Start also offers veterans’ mobile care coordination, outreach, and advocacy services.
+Fresh Start housing and supportive service programs for adult men and women were developed to work with individuals with a history of homelessness, chemical dependency, and/or varying degrees of behavioral health issues.
+Fresh Start is currently operating 265 housing beds and supportive services in collaboration with the Philadelphia and Coatesville VA Medical Centers and the Philadelphia Office of Addiction Services (OAS).
+In addition, Fresh Start provides transitional and permanent "self-pay" housing options.
+In collaboration with the Pennsylvania Department of Military and Veterans Affairs, Fresh Start also offers veterans’ mobile care coordination, outreach, and advocacy services.

 The goal of this program is to ensure that no veteran ever sleep on the street or in a shelter when identified by a VA social worker or if he should present for emergency services at an area VAMC, CBOC, or Vet Center.
 This program is used for short-term housing and a bridge to inpatient services or more permanent living situations.
 The average length of stay is approximately 30 to 60 days.
 While in this program, veterans must follow an abbreviated treatment schedule, attend various self help groups if deemed necessary, and abide by all the rules and curfews that promote our atmosphere of responsibility, safety, and personal growth.

 For more information or to make a referral: 610-384-7711(Ext.
 6301).

 The Fresh Start Veterans' Mobile Care Coordination Team (VMCCT) provides outreach, case management, and advocacy to veterans in southeastern PA.
 The team is made up of master’s level clinical social workers with years of veteran service experience and a vast knowledge of the local and national HCHV continuum.
 Services we provide include: